zchandikaz/log-analyzer/examples/analyze-access-logs.md

 |lgx json
 ```

+### Join with Access Log Data

-Now let's join with our access logs data
+Now you can join this data with your access logs to add server names to your analysis:

 ```shell
 cat sample_access.log \